Yoga Teacher Training Insights

 Yoga Alliance offers different registration tiers depending on the level of training you're offering.

 RYS 200 covers 200-hour foundational teacher training programs.
-This is the most common entry point and the focus of this guide.
+This is the most common entry point and the primary focus of this section.

 RYS 300 and RYS 500 cover advanced training programs.
 An RYS 300 program is designed for teachers who already hold RYT 200 status and want to deepen their training.
-An RYS 500 can be achieved through a standalone 500-hour program or by combining a 200-hour and a 300-hour program from the same school.
+An RYS 500 can be achieved through a standalone 500-hour program, or individual teachers can achieve RYT 500 status by combining a 200-hour and a 300-hour training from different schools.

 There's also a separate designation worth knowing about: YACEP (Yoga Alliance Continuing Education Provider).
 This is for schools and teachers offering shorter continuing education workshops or courses rather than full certification programs — a distinct registration path with its own requirements.